-The Providence Campus and Denver Campus Dietetics and Applied Nutrition programs are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995; phone: 312-899-0040, ext.
+The Providence Campus Dietetics and Applied Nutrition program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995; phone: 312-899-0040, ext.
 5400.
-The Providence Campus and Denver Campus Didactic Programs in Dietetics (DPD) meet the standards of education set by ACEND. *The Denver Campus is no longer recruiting students for its B.S. in Dietetics and Applied Nutrition program.
-The Denver program will remain ACEND-accredited until January 29, 2021.
+The Providence Campus Didactic Programs in Dietetics (DPD) meets the standards of education set by ACEND.

 Providence Campus — M.S.
 Physician Assistant Studies (M.S.P.A.S.)